chrislesante/nba_stuff/README.md

 ```
 sql_username=[YOUR POSTGRES SERVER USERNAME]
 sql_port=[THE PORT NUMBER WHERE YOUR POSTGRES SERVER IS CONNECTED]
-sql_host=[YOUR POSTGRES SERVER HOST NAME]
+sql_host=[YOUR POSTGRES SERVER HOST NAME/ENDPOINT]
+database=[YOUR DATABASE NAME]
+aws_rds_pass=[YOUR USERNAMES PASSWORD]
 ```

-The variables above do not necessarily contain sensitive information, but I prefer to conceal my personal configurations with environment variables.
+Some of the variables above do not necessarily contain sensitive information, but I prefer to conceal my personal configurations with environment variables.
 With updates to the repo that require the use of arguments containing sensitive information, it is best to store them in this _.env_ file and invoke them using `os.environ[VARIABLE]`.
 The _.env_ file is included in the _.gitignore_ file to ensure sensitive data is not pushed to github.

 ## Makefile